wunderio/charts/silta-cluster/README.md

 - `local-values.yaml` contains overrides of [chart defaults](values.yaml)

+## Compatibility

+- Kubernetes 1.23 requires at least 0.2.31
+- Kubernetes 1.22 requires at least 0.2.30
+- Kubernetes 1.20 requires at least 0.2.18

 ## Upgrading

 Chart upgrades are managed like a normal helm release, though it's suggested to do helm diff first: